oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 Click on **Add** to continue the configuration.
 Below the Client Secret field, click on **Advanced**.
 In the _Scopes_ field, set `openid profile email offline_access` and click on **Save**.

 On the left menu, choose **Authentication**.
 In the flows table, choose **browser**.
 In the _Identity Provider Redirector_ step, click the **gear** icon.
 Set an alias for the configuration, and set **auth0** as the default identity provider.
-This configuration will skip the Keycloak sign in form, and display the Auth0 sign in form directly.
+This configuration will skip the Keycloak sign-in form, and display the Auth0 sign-in form directly.

 {% img blog/keycloak-kubernetes-prod/auth0-redirector.png alt:"Identity provider redirector to Auth0" width:"450" %}{: .center-image }